 CAIRO - 21 January 2018: Minister of Petroleum and Mineral Wealth Tarek el Molla asserted that the project of establishing a refinery and petrochemicals complex in the New Alamein district is currently under study as the initial estimates of its investment cost hits $8.5 billion.

-This came during the General Assembly of the Egyptian Holding Company for Petrochemicals headed by Molla to approve the results of fiscal year 2017/2018.
+The minister's remarks were made during his presidency of the General Assembly meeting of the Egyptian Petrochemicals Holding Company (ECHEM) to approve its draft budget for the fiscal year 2019/2020.

 Leave a Comment